fangwendongcs/AI_Companion_alice/README.md

 Alice is not a plain chatbot UI.
 It explores how an AI companion can exist as an embodied, stateful, and interactive experience: users can switch avatars, click body regions, trigger motion feedback, send dialogue messages, hear TTS / browser fallback audio, and observe companion state through a debug panel.

-This repository is currently a **local MVP / product prototype**, not a production SaaS.
-It intentionally keeps the default LLM provider as `stub`, so the full local demo can run without real API keys while still preserving a backend path for real providers.
+This repository is organized as a **local MVP / product prototype** with a staged path toward a production-grade AI companion system.
+It intentionally keeps the default LLM provider as `stub`, so the full local demo can run without real API keys while still preserving a clean backend path for real providers.

 ## Demo Preview